 - a.
 File all final federal, state, and local employer payroll tax returns and issue final W-2s and Form 1099s by the statutory deadlines. - b.
-Make final federal tax payments (employee taxes, etc.) - c.
+Make final federal tax payments (employee taxes, etc.)

+Citizens of the World Charter School 4 p.
+180 Charter Petition for an Initial Five-Year Term c.
 Complete and submit all required federal and state filings and notices to the State of California, the Internal Revenue Service, and the Department of the Treasury, including but not limited to final tax returns and forms (e.g., Form 990 and related Schedules).